-When the shift lever is in the AutoStick® posiition (below the DRIVE position), it can be moved from side to side.
+When the shift lever is in the AutoStick® position (below the DRIVE position), it can be moved from side to side.
 This allows the driver to manually select the transmission gear being used.
 Moving the shift lever to the left (-) triggers a downshift and to the right (+) an upshift.
 The gear position will display in the instrument cluster on the transmission range indicator.

-NOTE: In AutoStick® mode, the transmission will only shift up or down when the driver moves the shift lever to the right (+) or left (-), or as described below.
+NOTE: In AutoStick® mode, the transmission will only shift up or down when the driver moves the shift lever to the right (+) or left (-).